-Because she’s chosen a prize she truly wants, she’s highly incentivized to both work toward that goal and keep track of her progress.
-I don’t have to do anything.
+Because they chose a prize they truly want, they're highly incentivized to both work toward that goal and keep track of their progress.
+I don't have to do anything.

 Of course, sales managers can't show favoritism.
 If you give one salesperson a personal SPIF, you may have to do it for everyone.

 You should also double-check there's enough budget before you agree to anything.
 Nothing will destroy a rep's faith in you faster than a broken promise.

 I usually try to avoid purely monetary prizes.
 To understand why, let's suppose you give the winner of your first sales contest a $500 check.
 They deposit the check, maybe buys a nice dinner or a new shirt -- but the glow of winning fades relatively quickly.

 Now imagine you give the winner of your second contest a flat screen TV.
 Every time they have people over, they'll say, "Sweet TV -- where'd you get that?"